 On the Farm

-Our Volunteer Program offers opportunities for individuals, families and groups to participate in the life of LexFarm.
+Our Volunteer Program offers opportunities for individuals, families and groups to participate in our daily work at LexFarm.
 We strive to accommodate as many volunteers as possible, within the constraints of operating a professionally managed farm operation.
 Most volunteer opportunities are for people 16 years and older, although we do have a few farm tasks that lend themselves to people as young as five.
 Volunteer work happens in the fields, greenhouses, around the farm property and in Board of Director and committee meetings.